 Table 2.
 A confusion matrix (error matrix) is a way to present the performance of the method (typically, testing accuracy).
-The matrix reports the number of: (i) False positives - cases when the model indicates that an AR exists, when it does not in the ground truth; (ii) False negatives - cases when the model indicates that an AR does not exist, while in fact it does in the ground truth; (iii) True positives - cases when the model indicates that an AR does not exist, while in fact it does in the ground truth; (iii) True positives - cases when the model indicates that an AR does not exist, when it does in the ground truth; (iv) True negatives - cases when the model indicates that an AR does not exist, when it does not in the ground truth.
+The matrix reports the number of: (i) False positives - cases when the model indicates that an AR exists, when it does not in the ground truth; (ii) False negatives - cases when the model indicates that an AR does not exist, while in fact it does in the ground truth; (iii) True positives - cases when the model indicates that an AR exists, when it does in the ground truth; (iv) True negatives - cases when the model indicates that an AR does not exist, when it does not in the ground truth.